 If you’re a runner, consider making some of your runs “mindful runs,” where you commit to focusing your attention on the feeling of your feet as they hit the ground or on the sensation of the breath in your chest and nostrils.

 If you’re a musician, a gardener, or a cook, how about dedicating some of those periods to practicing noticing the sense of smell, touch, taste, vibration, and emotion that comes up for you?
 Bring nonjudgmental intention and awareness into how you communicate with others and see what happens.

 Whatever methods you choose to get started, may you feel supported as you strengthen your mindfulness muscle.

 Lots of Love,

-PS – If you’d like to get involved in more joy-centric conversations and receive more mindful morsels like this one, come join us in the Joy Surfers Club.
+PS – If you’d like to get involved in more joy-centric conversations and receive some encouragement in your mindfulness practice come join us in the Joy Surfers Club.